 When you use your motor home to tow, remember that you must stop the towed load with your motor home's brakes.
 This is critical on hills and in the mountains where you may encounter sharp curves and possibly irregular road surfaces.
 Check your motor home Chassis Operator's/ Owner's Guide/Manual for the maximum weight your motor home can pull and stop on both level and steep roads.
-If the Chassis Operator's/Owner's Guide/Manual does not provide information on towing weight limits, do not tow a load of more than 1000 pounds unless the towed unit has a properly installed and operating supplement brake control system that operates with the brakes on your motor home.
+If the Chassis Operator's/ Owner's Guide/Manual equipped with your motor home does not provide specific information on towing weight limits, it is strongly recommended that the towed vehicle or trailer be equipped with a properly installed and operating supplemental brake control system that operates in combination with the brakes on your motor home.
 The supplemental brakes will NOT allow you to tow more than the listed GCWR for your motor home.
 If you cannot stop, you will crash.